Skip to main content

 • Annuity: The full advertised jackpot paid out as 30 graduated annual payments over 29 years.
 Each payment is 5% larger than the previous one, designed to keep pace with inflation.

 Jackpot winners must choose between these two options when they claim their prize.
 The decision is permanent.
 Once you select the lump sum or annuity, you cannot switch.
-However, if you choose the annuity and later need cash, you can sell your remaining payments to a company like Catalina Structured Funding.
+That said, if you chose the annuity and later need cash, you can sell your remaining payments to a company like Catalina Structured Funding.

 Powerball Payout Chart: All 9 Prize Tiers